Your browser does not support JavaScript! Border Collie Rescue Centres

 In most respects ideal, but rented.
 That was the drawback.

-He took the rent money but put little back and after 8 years the condition of the property had deteriorated to such an extend that we would have had to put in a lot of money to make it functional.
+Landlord took the rent money but put little back and after 8 years, in spite of us spending some hard earned funds, the condition of the property had deteriorated to such an extend that we would have had to put in a lot more money to make it functional.
 This, it seems, is what he expected us to do but our lease said otherwise.

 Dogs in feild